 Investment options, often because of media hype, are usually centered on equity investments alone.
 “Where can I invest Y amount of money to generate Z amount of returns?” seems to be most popular question.
 Besides the capital market which usually appears risky to most people, especially the first-time investors, there are many other options where you can park your money.
-Many investors make the mistake of purchasing financial products purely from the tax-saving angle and that too at the last moment.
-It usually leads to inferior financial decisions.
+Many working professionals make the mistake of investing purely from the tax-saving angle and that too at the last moment.
+Those are not the best investment options for a working professional.

 There are a huge number of young professionals working in the corporate sector and earning good money.
 They are just starting off their professional careers but they tend to develop a habit to live from paycheck to paycheck, indulging in all of life’s luxuries.
 Usually, they end up not having enough savings to meet life’s emergencies.
 And of course, no investments.
 They fall prey to easy credit with conveniences like plastic money and personal loans.
 A debt trap soon builds around them, courtesy limited inflow and unmanageable outflow.
 They land themselves in a financial mess.

-We, at Capitalworx Advisers, in an effort to restore some sanity, bring to you some of the best investment options for working professionals.
+We, at Capitalworx Advisers, in an effort to restore some sanity, bring to you the best investment options for a working professional.
 These are both effective and offer decent returns to meet your financial and investment goals.

 1. Diversified Equity Mutual funds